 Datapoly is a redesigned version of the popular board game Monopoly.
-The main difference between Datapoly and Monopoly is that properties have been replaced by Companies and Cash has been restored as Data.
-It aims to make audiences of all age groups understand and experience the incessant data transactions occurring over the internet.
+The main difference between Datapoly and Monopoly is that properties have been replaced by Companies and Cash has been replaced by Data.
+The game aims to make audiences of all age groups understand and experience the incessant data transactions occurring over the internet.

 We live in a highly connected society.
 The widespread internet access and enmeshed networks have allowed humans to connect with one another and also communicate with things.
-This sort of networking require’s one’s smart devices to access their personal and public data, in real time.
+This sort of interaction between humans and technology is called Internet of Things.
+It require’s people’s smart devices to access their personal and public data through sensors, in real time.
 For example, one’s smart fridge may detect that they are running out of groceries and automatically contact the grocery store to have the food delivered to their house.

-Human data is constantly being collected by companies within every industry and this is resulting in a downfall in human communication on a global scale.
+Human data is constantly being collected by companies within every industry, resulting in a decline in human connection.
 What is the future of human relationships if such technologies become mainstream?
 How can one’s data be used for or against them?
 How does one measure the value of Data?
 These questions don’t have straightforward answers and thus Datapoly aims to create a playful experience that triggers one’s thought process in this direction.

 1. Individual organisms are being viewed as data processing systems

 2. Dataists say that the output of these data processing systems will be the creation of a new and even more efficient data processing system called the Internet-of-all-things.

 3. Machines and artificial intelligence are the architects of this system and thus the system has no surveillance or laws.
 Once the mission is complete, homo sapiens will vanish.